Local History - the Victorian 'water cure' doctors of Great Malvern

 More about Tudor House

-By the time Dr Fernie left Great Malvern, the water cure was probably on the wane as the Tudor House then became a hotel (ref 10).
+By the time Dr Fernie left Great Malvern and Elija Finn had died, the water cure was probably on the wane as the Tudor House then became a hotel (ref 10) and, not long after, the Baptist Church was built on the site of the Haywell Baths.

-The hotel was owned, in partnership, by James Buckingham and the Misses Brown.
+The Tudor Hotel was next owned, in partnership, by James Buckingham and the Misses Brown.
 It is mentioned in his will proved in 1900:-

-From the 1901 census it appears the next proprietor of the Tudor Hotel was widow, Harriet Amelia Young, born Gloucester about 1849; she was still there in 1911 and died at Salisbury House Malvern in 1934.
+From the 1901 census it appears the next proprietor of the Tudor Hotel was widow, Harriet Amelia Young, born Gloucester about 1849; she was still there in 1911 and died at Salisbury House in Abbey Road in 1934.
 Her husband Henry who died in 1898 had been a hotel keeper in London and possibly Torquay

 Both in 1891, 1901 and 1911, at the time of the census, there were relatively few visitors compared to the number of servants.
 Perhaps visitors mostly came in the summer but one wonders whether the business made much money.